May Bring

 Artist.

-She exhibited at the Paris Salon in 1885, 1886 and 1888, and at the World Exhibition of 1889.
+She exhibited at the Paris Salon in 1885, 1886 and 1888 and at the World's Fair in 1889.

 Burial site: 0127-1204

 Image description: Karin Arosenius, 1901.
-Photo: Unknown photographer, Swedish portrait Gallery / Wikimedia Commons.
+Photo: Unknown photographer, Swedish Portrait Gallery / Wikimedia Commons.
 [The image is cropped]

 Click here for an uncropped image